Tom Roebuck

-Tom Roebuck (born 7 January 2001) is an English rugby union player who plays for Sale Sharks in Premiership Rugby.
+Tom Roebuck (born 7 January 2001) is an English professional rugby union player who plays as a wing for Premiership Rugby club Sale Sharks.

 Early life

 Roebuck was born in Inverness, Scotland.
 He attended Christleton High School before moving on to Wirral Grammar.
 He played youth rugby at Chester RUFC.

 While at Wirral he played in the 2018 U18 Vase Final at Twickenham stadium.
 They were defeated by Langley School 48–22, although Roebuck did score a try in his side's defeat.

 Club career

 As part of Sale Sharks' Under-18 squad Roebuck played in their undefeated tour of Ireland in 2017, beating both Munster and Leinster development sides.

-Roebuck made his debut as a senior Sale Sharks player in the opening match of the inaugural Premiership Rugby Cup on the 26 October 2018, a 35–3 defeat to Worcester Warriors.
+Roebuck made his debut as a senior Sale Sharks player in the opening match of the inaugural Premiership Rugby Cup on 26 October 2018, a 35–3 defeat to Worcester Warriors.
 He signed his first senior contract with Sale in November 2018.